mes-aides/ops/README.md

 ## Development

-Development is done using Vagrant and the Ubuntu version used in production: Ubuntu 14.04 64 bit (trusty).
+Development is done using Vagrant and a Debian 10 (buster).

 The `vagrant up` command should give you a fully functioning Mes Aides instance.

 Currently, it gives you: